 The Marketplace and I: Commercial Experiences of Disability Explored through Art project is funded by The Marketing Trust and aims to promote social change for consumers living with disability.
 Throughout 2019, consumers living with disability created personal artworks, which individually represented their commercial experiences in marketplace settings.
 The project culminated in an exhibition, which included nine collections, representing a range of disabilities and a multitude of commercial experiences.
 The art exhibition launched on the 3rd -7th of December 2019, coinciding with International Day of Persons with Disabilities and UK Disability History Month and attracted over 300 people from outside academia.
-There is more about this work here and was led by Leighanne Higgins.
+The exhibition returned to Edinburgh in 2022.

 Craft Consumption Research Cluster

 The Craft Consumption research cluster of the CCI is interested in the synergies between production, marketing and consumption of craft-related products.
 Craft is an important sector, globally worth $35bn in 2017, with the potential to grow to $50.9bnby 2024.
 In the UK craft contributes £3.4bn to the UK economy, employing almost 150,000 people.
 In 2013 UNESCO has noted the potential of craft and artisan skills to improve the economies of both developed and developing countries, finding craft and artisan production could highlight shared cultural heritage, encourage community cohesion, contribute to low-carbon economies, improve opportunities for marginalised groups and offer employment in a sector unlikely to be adversely affected by the 4th Industrial Revolution (robotisation, artificial intelligence, internet of things).

 The CASCADE Project Accordion